-Stage in the LDP preparation process Purpose Timescale Who will be involved Methods of involvement Likely Outcomes & Reporting Mechanisms Resources Submission of LDP and associated Documents to Welsh Government and Planning Inspectorate which includes: Deposit LDP Final Sustainability Appraisal Report Supporting Evidence- base Material Copy of the CIS Consultation Report Copy of all representations made to the deposit Plan A statement of suggested main issues for consideration at examination To submit LDP and Associated documents to Welsh Government and Planning Inspectorate for Examination.
-Jun 2022 Development Planning Team Programme Officer Welsh Government Planning Inspectorate Formal Submission of LDP and Associated documents.
+Stage in the LDP preparation process Purpose Timescale Who will be involved Methods of involvement Likely Outcomes & Reporting Mechanisms Resources Submission of LDP and associated Documents to Welsh Government and Planning Inspectorate which includes: • • Deposit LDP • Final • Supporting Evidence- • Support the CIS • Copy of the CIS • Copy of all representations made to the deposit Plan • • A statement of suggested main issues for consideration at examination • To submit LDP and Associated documents to Welsh Government and Planning Inspectorate for Examination.
+Oct 2022 Development Planning Team Officer Welsh Government Planning Inspectorate Formal Submission of LDP and Associated documents.
 Service Level Agreement with Planning Inspectorate for conduct of the Examination.
 Development Planning Team Appointment of Programme Officer for Independent Examination ICT Support Printing Costs Postage Costs Advertisement Costs